 The sun was nice and strong and I put up the tent and spent the afternoon lazily reading in the cockpit.
 Later we all went ashore and did some light provision shopping and a longish walk up the hill.
 In the evening we went for dinner to Barba Nikolas.
 Pavlos, the proprietor, greeted us very warmly.
 As he had not seen me for two years now he was wondering if I would show up this year.
-He served a Kalymnian salad (Greek salad over a Kalymnian hard tack), fresh calamari, a portion of mousaka to be shared and two portions of lamb chops.
+He served a Kalymnian salad (Greek salad over Kalymnian hard tack), fresh calamari, a portion of mousaka to be shared, and two portions of lamb chops.

 Thursday September 25, 2008, Day 14

 It was a slow starting morning.
 It rained lightly for about ¾ of an hour.
 New Life decided, because of the rain, not to sail for Nisyros as was planned but to spend the day here.
 The day improved and the sun started peaking out from behind the clouds.
 The forecast called for northerly winds tomorrow which will increase on Saturday but not to gale force as was previously forecasted.
 For today the forecast was for variable wind of force 2-4 on the Beaufort Scale, clouds, and more light rain.

 Later in the morning Turgut and I went ashore for a longish walk.
-At the end of the walk we sat at Captain Costas and had a juice and coffee.
+At the end of the walk we sat at Captain Costas and had a juice and a coffee.
 The proprietor there, whom I had met few years ago, was very friendly and refused payment.
 We had a light lunch in New Life.
 I spent the afternoon reading and swimming.